Johnson Controls International plc [JCI] – Mismatched value and price: Is it Worth Buying?

 Johnson Controls International plc [NYSE:JCI]: Analyst Rating and Earnings

 Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
 Currently, in relation to Johnson Controls International plc [JCI], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
-The average 12-month price forecast for this stock is $25.36, with the high estimate being $52.00, the low estimate being $29.00 and the median estimate amounting to $44.00.
-This is compared to its latest closing price of $23.50.
+On average, stock market experts give JCI an Overweight rating.
+The average 12-month price forecast for this stock is $26.49, with the high estimate being $52.00, the low estimate being $29.00 and the median estimate amounting to $44.00.
+This is compared to its latest closing price of $25.94.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Johnson Controls International plc [JCI] is sitting at 3.36.
-This is compared to 1 month ago, when its average rating was 3.36.

 Keep on the lookout for this organization’s next scheduled financial results, which are expected to be made public on 04/24/2020.